 What we are looking for: Academically, you'll need at least a 2(1) and ABB or equivalent.
 We want our trainees to show a commitment to learning and the insight and awareness to understand our clients' demands.

-What you'll do:Due to our small intake (up to 12 trainees for 2019), there’s lots of interesting work to go around and you will be given challenges from the start.
+What you'll do:Due to our small intake (up to 14 trainees for 2020), there's lots of interesting work to go around and you will be given challenges from the start.
 You'll work four seats and your mentor will be on hand throughout to offer advice, guidance and support.

 Perks: As well as a host of fantastic training opportunities, we also provide some pretty good perks: pension, travel insurance, buying and selling holiday entitlement, permanent health insurance and life assurance, season ticket loans, BUPA cover, and we’ll even give you your birthday off (paid).

 Sponsorship:LPC fees paid and maintenance grants of £5,000 for the north and £7,000 for London.

 Facts and figures